Spirou42/MarbleGame/README.md

 			Level not finished

 * Relaxed
  	- Removing all marbles no matter how long it takes or how many points you create.
 All  level limit (win/loos conditions) are turned off.
-The score and level time are recorded for statistical reasosn only :)
+The score and level time are recorded for statistical reason only :)

 ### How to score.